 Sharing our Experience

-With 35 years in the industry, as Gaea Director I want to be an active member of a project, to use my years of experience in clinical to bring trials faster through to completion with quality at the core.
+With my working life in the healthcare industry, as Gaea Director I want to be an active member of a project, to use my years of experience in clinical to bring trials faster through to completion with quality at the core.

 Gaea offers our services in an environment where the Big CROs provide huge size and claims of delivery from multiple offices, which is often taken as security by sponsors and giving all to a Big CRO makes life easier in selection.
 Size is necessary if its Phase III trial in 2,000 patients.
 Size with Phase I in 30 or Phase II in 100 brings bureaucracy, complexity and results in loss of speed, and does not improve quality over a well – selected small CRO.
 There is always the risk of Big CRO move of the A -team the sponsor started with to more lucrative projects and switch in the C -team, backed by contracts that are light on delivery penalties and long on escape clauses.
 The longer the trial takes the more it costs, and someone has to pay for the hours – if not in the bid, and not in the risk-based monitoring, finally in change orders where Big CRO have the financial and legal muscle to delay additional work, if the orders are not signed.”